 Club Med Turkoise is the oldest large resort in the Turks and Caicos, and was initiated back when Providenciales didn’t even have a paved runway!
 It was also the first all-inclusive resort in the country.

-Club Med has gone through several complete renovations through the years to keep up with the times, with the most recent ending in 2018 to repair damages caused by
+Club Med has gone through several complete renovations through the years to keep up with the times, with the most recent ending in early 2018 to repair damages caused by

 Hurricane Irma in late 2017.

-The resort is popular place for those seeking an active vacation, with great dining options, nightlife, and outdoor activities on both land and sea.
+The resort is a popular place for those seeking an active vacation, with great dining options, nightlife, and outdoor activities on both land and sea.

 Club Med has always had a row of bright